StreetEasy: History

 In 2017 the company launched a new paid listing model and began charging real estate brokers $3 a day for rental listings.
-In 2021 the company reported 180 million visits to its website and app.
+In 2021, the company reported 180 million visits to its website and app.
 It is estimated that eighty percent of people searching for a home in New York City used StreetEasy or one of the affiliated Zillow Group websites.
 By 2022, the listing fee was raised to $6 a day for rental listings, though fees were reduced throughout the pandemic.
 The company also charges fees for other features, such as StreetEasy Experts, Agent Spotlight and Featured Listings.

-StreetEasy was named on the list of Crain's NY's "Best Companies to Work For" in 2015, 2017, 2018, & 2019.

 Software

-StreetEasy provides consumers access to real estate listing information and data via their website and mobile application.
-The ability to collect accurate and up-to-date real estate listings in NY's MLS challenged, urban high-rise cityscape has long differentiated the company from other real estate listing databases.
+StreetEasy provides access to real estate listing information and data via their website and mobile application.
 Real estate listings are often accompanied by building information including number of total units, current and past units for sale and for rent, building amenities and public permit information.
-Additionally, information on nearby public transportation and schools is provided alongside listing information such as photos, floor plans, videos, days on market, price changes, amenities, open houses and listing broker information.
+Additionally, information on nearby public transportation and schools is provided alongside listing information about the property.